Simulating Non-Markovian Quantum Dynamics on NISQ Computers Using the Hierarchical Equations of Motion: Concluding Remarks

 We note that the quantum algorithm implemented in this work is quite general.
 Although we used it to implement the HEOM propagator, the same algorithm could be applied to implement propagators from other quantum master equations.
 Those propagators could be obtained using various numerical methods, such as TT-TFD,\cite{gelin17,borrelli21b,lyu23} path integral,\cite{topaler93,makri95,weiss08b,segal10,weiss13,makri20,bose22,walters24,seneviratne24} time-evolving matrix product operator (TEMPO),\cite{strathearn18,jorgensen19,richter22} GQME,\cite{zwanzig61a,shi03g,shi04a,zhang06,kelly16,montoya16,montoya17,pfalzgraff19,mulvihill19,mulvihill21b,mulvihill22,ng21,dan22,lyu23} and others.
 Once the propagator for the evolution of the system is obtained, the SVD dilation and Walsh operator representation implemented in this work can be applied to construct the corresponding quantum circuit.

 In future studies, we will use bosonic quantum devices to simulate the dissipative dynamics of chemical systems according to the quantum algorithm developed in this work.
 Hybrid qubit-qumode quantum devices could offer significant advantages over traditional qubit-based quantum platforms,\cite{cabral24,dutta24,crane24,liu24,lyu24b} particularly for implementations of the HEOM methodology where the degrees of freedom of the environment are decomposed into several effective bosonic modes.
+Moreover, by selecting appropriate projection operators, the method introduced in this study can be extended to more complex models and interactions onto quantum circuits, such as the Holstein model,\cite{yan18,cainelli21,li24b} the Holstein-Hubbard model,\cite{nakamura21} and model systems with conical intersections.\cite{wang24}